faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/testimony_spiritual_experiences_and_truth.md

     This kind of approach is useful for internalizing desired attributes (e.g., [positive thinking](http://jamesclear.com/positive-thinking)) but the validity of factual "truths" obtained in such a manner remains in question.

 [^religiousbias]: It is easy to see biases in those with other beliefs but difficult to see our own biases (see the video ["Sacred Bias"](https://www.youtube.com/watch?v=IFShwrA_rGw) for several examples and discussion).
 See "[Reality Schmeality](http://rationalfaiths.com/reality-schmeality/)" for additional relevant biases.

+[^illusory_truth_video]: A great video that gives examples related to the "illusory truth effect" is [The Illusion of Truth](https://www.youtube.com/watch?v=cebFWOlx848) by Veritasium.

 [^wrong_road]: A good example of this kind of rationalization is from [Wrong Roads](https://www.youtube.com/watch?v=yNQC-_srxH8) a Mormon Message by Jeffrey R. Holland where he and his son pray and both feel that they should take a particular road.
 The road turns out to be a dead-end!
 Holland's son questions him about this, but Elder Holland is able to easily rationalize the answer: going the wrong way helped them to *more quickly* find the right road and have *more confidence* it was the right way out.
 The problem with this kind of thinking is that it does not allow for an answer to ever be wrong, so the veracity of all answers interpreted in this light becomes suspect.